-You may be wondering, “Why is the Landscape Writer busy promoting Jobber?”
+You may wonder, “Why is the Landscape Writer busy promoting Jobber?”

 I use software and app programs to run my writing business, including Acquity, Grammarly, QuickBooks, Zoom, and Sonix (an AI transcribing program).
-I need these tools to create a better experience for you on my website as well as write better blog posts and website content for my customers.
+I need these tools to create a better experience for you on my website and write better blog posts for my customers.

 And yes, I pay for all of these services.
-They’re my overhead, and they help free up my administrative tasks to spend more time creating content for my customers, like you.
+They’re my overhead and help free up my administrative tasks to spend more time creating content for my customers, like you.

-Also, I got involved with Jobber after working with one of my landscaping clients, Tyler Dixon in the above photo.
-I remember writing Tyler’s web copy and putting in “powered by Jobber” because Tyler uses Jobber and promotes the product on his website.
+Also, I got involved with Jobber after working with one of my landscaping clients, Tyler Dixon, in the above photo.
+I remember writing Tyler’s web copy and adding “powered by Jobber” because Tyler uses Jobber and promotes the product on his website.

 A few weeks after I finished Tyler’s website copy, Ivy from Jobber contacted me.
 At first, I thought maybe Tyler referred me, but Ivy said she found me via an Internet search.
-However, I just wrote web copy from a landscaper who uses it, and I’ve read trade magazine articles that included Jobber stats.
-So, I knew about Jobber and trusted the brand.
+Since I just wrote web copy for a landscaper who uses Jobber, and I’ve read trade magazine articles that included Jobber stats, I knew about Jobber and trusted the brand.